SaadTech360/SaadTech360/README.md

-- 👋 Hi, I’m @SaadTech360
+- 👋 Hi, i am Saad Ibrahim umar i am interested in Web development, machine learning and web app pentesting i am currently learning python django and boostrap i am looking forward to collaborate on an open-source project to help the community You can reach me at
-- 👀 I’m interested in ...
+Gmail: saadibrahimumar7@gmail.com
-- 🌱 I’m currently learning ...
+- 👀
-- 💞️ I’m looking to collaborate on ...
+- 🌱
-- 📫 How to reach me ...
+- 📫

 <!---
 SaadTech360/SaadTech360 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.